ncatlab/nlab-content/pages/9/8/1/1/21189/content.md

 Further application of the antisymmetric tensor representation of vector mesons to [[quantum hadrodynamics]]:

-* Stefan Leupold, Carla Terschlusen, _Towards an effective field theory for vector mesons_, Talk presented at the 50th International Winter Meeting on Nuclear Physics, 23-27 January 2012, Bormio ([arXiv:1206.2253](https://arxiv.org/abs/1206.2253))
+* [[Stefan Leupold]], Carla Terschlusen, _Towards an effective field theory for vector mesons_, Talk presented at the 50th International Winter Meeting on Nuclear Physics, 23-27 January 2012, Bormio ([arXiv:1206.2253](https://arxiv.org/abs/1206.2253))

-* Carla Terschlusen, Stefan Leupold, M. F. M. Lutz, _Electromagnetic transitions in an effective chiral Lagrangian with the eta-prime and light vector mesons_, Eur.
+* Carla Terschlusen, [[Stefan Leupold]], M. F. M. Lutz, _Electromagnetic transitions in an effective chiral Lagrangian with the eta-prime and light vector mesons_, Eur.
 Phys.
 J. A 48, 190 (2012) ([arXiv:1204.4125](https://arxiv.org/abs/1204.4125))